Interview: Gothic love

 So you could say that the museum is an attraction for the region.
 What else makes Leogang unique?

-I really like the old restaurants and taverns with their beautiful vaults and the interessting stories they tell.
-And of course the massif Leoganger Steinberge - on the one handside they are so massive and impressive and on the other handside they seem to be so far away that they do not seem very dangerous and fortunately there are no avalanches which come down to the valley.
+I really like the old restaurants and taverns with their beautiful vaults and the interesting stories they tell.
+And of course the massif Leoganger Steinberge - on the one hand they are so massive and impressive and on the other hand they seem to be so far away that they do not seem very dangerous and fortunately there are no avalanches which come down to the valley.
 That's the reason why Leogang is always worth a visit.

 Pictures: Florian Lechner